 The example batch file opens the local end of the connection to a Unix server and the remote end to a Windows server, and sets the transfer mode to binary.
-It changes to local directory backup and remote directory c:\Temp, and copies a file from the remote directory to the local directory.
+It changes to local directory backup and remote directory C:\Temp, and copies a file from the remote directory to the local directory.
 The filename is changed to lower-case characters (testfile-x.bin).
-After transfer, the file permissions are changed to allow the user full rights and others no rights.
+After transfer, the file permissions are changed to allow the user full rights and others no rights, and additional SHA-2 hash are calculated of the source and destination files for further verification.